JAlazer/GenerateCode/track1/DocumentationTrack1.md

     - "hp_gte"
     - "hp_lte"
     - "type"
-- */api/aliens* -> DELETE: endpoint queried at *beginning* of every test to clear alien data
+- */api/aliens* &rarr; DELETE: endpoint queried at *beginning* of every test to clear alien data

 ## My Thought Process Before Coding:
 Okay, so when it comes to building out endpoints, I want to take it one at a time.
 Building out each endpoint will be done with *Express* from *Node.js*!
 Now, starting with *healthCheck*...